Win Four Tickets to Celebrate Christmas Town at Busch Gardens

 For more information, visit ChristmasTown.com.

 NO PURCHASE NECESSARY.
 VOID WHERE PROHIBITED.
-December 4th, 2023 - December 8th, 2023.
+December 8th, 2023 - December 10th, 2023.
 Open to Florida residents of Orange, Seminole, Osceola, Lake, Polk, Brevard, Volusia or Brevard Counties, age: 18+.
-To enter, listen for the cue to call, call 844-862-9890, and be the designated caller.
-Up to five (5) winners will be selected.
+To enter, listen for keywords and enter them in the Official Entry Form above.
+One (1) winner will be selected.
 Odds vary.
 Prize: Four tickets to Busch Gardens plus a parking pass.
 ARV = $629.89.
 For full rules, click here.
 Sponsor: Cox Radio, LLC including d/b/a WMMO-FM, 4192 N John Young Parkway, Orlando, Florida, 32804.

 ©2023 Cox Media Group